BII-Lab/DNSoverHTTPinGO/README.md

 The server proxy will need a working name server configuration on your server.
 The server should be reachable by UDP and TCP, and you should have a clear ICMP path to it, as well as full MTU (1500 octets or larger) and the ability to receive fragmented UDP (to make EDNS0 usable.)

 1.compile ServerProxy.

+	compile ServerProxy

 2.make sure you have a working resolver.
-3.run the ServerProxy as ./ServerProxy -proxy="[your resolver ip address]"
+3.run the ServerProxy as

+	./ServerProxy -proxy="[your resolver ip address]"

 Client Installation
 -------------------